-There are a number of metrics you should learn when buying an air conditioner.
-You have different EER and SEER ratings, the power, amperage, voltage and so on.
+There are a number of metrics you should know before buying an air conditioner.
+You have different EER and SEER ratings, power, amperage, voltage, and so on.

 The most important metric is the BTU value.
 It denotes the size of your air conditioner.
 The bigger the BTU, the more cooling effect an AC unit can provide.